Media! Tech! Parenting!

 Click to visit.

-In a February 26, 2012 piece published at the USA Today Teachers’ Lounge, media lit guru, Frank Baker pithily describes the situation.
+In a February 26, 2012 piece published at the USA Today Teachers’ Lounge (link no longer available), media lit guru, Frank Baker pithily describes the situation.
 He writes:

 You Can be Media Savvy with Your Kids in 2012!